LiliaFramework/Lilia/docs/docs/meta/character.md

 ## Overview

 The character meta library provides shortcuts for fetching stored values, verifying permissions, and linking a character back to its player.
 These routines centralize logic used by banking, crafting, and other gameplay systems.
+--[[--
+Contains information about a player's current game state.

+Characters are a fundamental object type in Helix.
+They are distinct from players, where players are the representation of a person's existence in the server that owns a character, and their character is their currently selected persona.
+All the characters that a player owns will be loaded into memory once they connect to the server.
+Characters are saved during a regular interval, and during specific events (e.g when the owning player switches away from one character to another).

+They contain all information that is not persistent with the player; names, descriptions, model, currency, etc. For the most part, you'll want to keep all information stored on the character since it will probably be different or change if the player switches to another character.
+An easy way to do this is to use `ix.char.RegisterVar` to easily create accessor functions for variables that automatically save to the character object.
+]]
 ---

 ### `tostring()`